rdgogolev/rdgogolev/README.md

 | 4.   | [Business analysis](https://github.com/rdgogolev/business_cohort_analysis)    | Analysis of marketing campaign, cohort analysis and unit-economics| python, pandas, numpy, matplotlib, seaborn |

 🔭 You can also find in my porfolio solving of test cases with SQL, Python and visualisation tasks.

+ Email: rdgogolev@gmail.com
+ Telegram: @GogaTheLion